Arrecifal

-Westernmost Canary Island with Spain's first marine reserve (1996), twin-pinnacle dive at El Bajon, and Europe's only smalltooth sand tiger shark aggregation.
+Westernmost Canary Island with the Canary Islands' first marine reserve (1996), twin-pinnacle dive at El Bajon, and Europe's only smalltooth sand tiger shark aggregation.

 The signature dive is El Bajon, a twin-peaked underwater volcano rising from a sandy base near 100 m to summits 6 to 9 m below the surface, holding amberjack, dusky grouper and seasonal devil rays on its vertical walls.
 Conditions decide whether it runs; a week often yields only two or three Bajon windows.
 Baja Rosario, a shallow volcanic shoal rising to 7 m, is the aggregation site for the smalltooth sand tiger shark: one of three places globally where this deep-water species has been diveable in shallows, alongside Malpelo and parts of Lebanon.
 Sightings resumed in August 2025 after a six-year absence.
 El Saltu's ceiling tunnels, Cueva del Diablo's skylit cavern, El Desierto's sand-and-lava drop and Punta Restinga's shelves and arches read as an architecture tour in black lava.
 Visibility routinely clears 30 m.